acuencadev/Casting-Agency-API/README.md

 - General:
   - Creates a new actor
-  - Request Arguments: An JSON object containing the name and age and the gender.
+  - Request Arguments: An JSON object containing the name, the age and the gender.
   - Returns: Whether or not the request was completed and the actor model.
 - Sample: `curl http://localhost:5000/actors -X POST -H "Content-Type: application/json" -d '{"name": "Russell Crowe", "age": 60, "gender": "M" }'`